xutianyi01/assignments/project/README.md

 Compile and push to `report/report.pdf` in your project repo.

+You should edit the `README.md` file in the root folder of your project repository to include a summary of the report (goals, methods, conclusion, screenshot).
+This should be a compelling advertisement for your project.

 ### Presentation

 A **maximum** ten minute presentation summarizing your project, following a similar template as the report.
 Use the `docs/` folder of your project to make your slides using Markdown.
 The slides should be visible at https://tulane-cmps6730.github.io/project-alpha, where `project-alpha` is your project name.